Man with 65 prior arrests gets bond after latest trip to jail on drug charges

 FULTON COUNTY, Ga. - It seems difficult to comprehend.
-An inmate with 65 prior arrests was granted bond after yet another arrest -- and the Fulton County district attorney says he's not the only one.
+An inmate with 65 prior arrests was granted bond after yet another arrest -- and the Fulton County district attorney says this isn't the only such case.

 We found a list of incarcerations for Reginald Coleman going back to the '70s when he was a teen and references to a 2004 aggravated assault, a 2008 robbery by force and a 2015 theft by shoplifting sentence.